top of page

 1. Provide stability.
 Children feel a greater sense of stability when they know what to expect.
 Consistent procedures and routines help families, homes, and businesses (including schools) run smoothly.
 The less disruptive the environment, the more stable children feel.

-4. Teach children how to manage themselves and their environments - self-reliance.
-Being able to follow outlined procedures efficiently prepares the way for children to handle larger responsibilities.
-Increasing a child’s capacity in this way builds self-reliance.
+4. Teach self-reliance.
+Allow children to manage themselves and their surroundings in ways suitable for their age.
+The ability to follow outlined procedures prepares children to manage larger responsibilities and fosters self-reliance.
 Self-reliant children are better able to manage themselves and their environment because their ability to manage responsibilities has broadened.

-5. Help children cope with unpredictable change - confidence and resilience.
-While routines are comfortable and predictable, unpredictable situations can be stressful, particularly for children.
-Skills used to successfully manage familiar situations can be transferred to unfamiliar situations.
-Confidence in handling the 'predictable' can build the confidence and resilience needed to cope with the 'unpredictable.'
+5. Help children build confidence and self-reliance.
+Familiar routines are comfortable, predictable, and build confidence.
+Unpredictable scenarios can be stressful, particularly for children.
+Skills used to successfully manage familiar situations can be applied to unfamiliar ones.
+Confidence in handling the 'predictable' can build the confidence and self-reliance needed to cope with the 'unpredictable.'

-With an improved home environment needed in many households, the following quote by former British Prime Minister George Canning (1770-1827) is worthy of reflection: "Indecision and delays are the parents of failure."
+For families seeking an improved home environment, there's no time like the present.
+As the former British Prime Minister George Canning wisely stated, "Indecision and delays are the parents of failure."

 © Sharon Knapp Lamberth, August 28, 2021